The MSE Minor

 The purpose of the MSE minor is to provide students a foundation for understanding how the processing, properties and structure of materials affects the science, design, and application of materials in the engineering discipline of their major field of study.

 For more information on the MSE minor, please contact our Undergraduate Coordinator.
 Students who wish to pursue a minor in MSE should complete the necessary courses and fill out a Minor Declaration Form.
-The form may be obtained in the SEAS Undergraduate Office, A122 Thornton or online here under "academic forms."
+The form may be obtained in the SEAS Undergraduate Office, A122 Thornton or online here.
 Minor declaration forms require the signature of the student's academic advisor and the MSE Department.
 For the MSE department (Chair's) signature or guidance on form completion, please email our Undergraduate Coordinator.
 Once completed, forms are turned into the SEAS Undergraduate Office in A122 Thronton.
 Students with a completed form and their advisor's signature may submit their MSE declaration forms via email to our Undergraduate Coordinator.

 MSE MINOR REQUIREMENTS: